-Type I monitoring information will be used by Cooper Energy and the Control Agency for petroleum facility-related spills in Commonwealth waters, to inform operational response activities.
-The Australian Maritime Safety Authority (AMSA), the Control Agency for vessel-based spills, is responsible for operational monitoring in Commonwealth waters to inform response activities, however Cooper Energy will assist with monitoring wherever possible.
+Type I monitoring information will be used by Cooper Energy and the Control Agencies for petroleum facility-related spills, to inform operational response activities.
+The Australian Maritime Safety Authority (AMSA), the Control Agency for vessel-based spills, is responsible for the operational monitoring to inform response activities, however Cooper Energy will assist with monitoring wherever possible.
 All Type I monitoring information will be directed to the Australian Marine Oil Spill Centre (AMOSC), AMSA and the Victorian Department of Transport and Planning (DTP) to assist in operational response planning and effectiveness.